So looking at the first one from a few days ago (Oct 13th):

 I was totally lost with this.
 But running through some old tricks made this seem a lot more approachable.
 First off, moving the constant out brings a bit more clarity to the integrand,

-But given the and the exponential, we'll also probably need to use integration by parts:
+and the exponential, we'll also probably need to use integration by parts:

 So, as above, letting: